Kapranov/taxgig_2020/apps/chat/README.md

 - Introduce the [ping/pong mechanism](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive)
   between client and server in order to unsubscribe and disconnect a client due inactivity
-- Find a way to document the webosocket API
+- Find a way to document the websocket API
 - Try to split the [API, the Server and the Application Logic](https://pragdave.me/blog/2017/07/13/decoupling-interface-and-implementation-in-elixir.html) in the `UserSessions` and in the `ChatRooms` module
 - It could be interesting to open a related thread to the ElixirForum,